MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 The Clock Domain Crossing module (cdc.vhd) is a wrapper for a Xilinx Parameterized Macro (XPM), and these XPM's have to be explicitly enabled.
 This is done in line 14 of the Makefile.

-## Simulation

-It is very helpful during design and debugging to be able to simulate the design before testing it in hardware.
-To this end, I've added a separate simulation of just the Ethernet module.
-This takes place in the testbench file tb\_eth.vhd.
-To run the simulation, just type "make" in the eth directory.
-The testbench uses the wide2byte and byte2wide modules to generate the stimuli, and to collect the response.
-In this way all the blocks are tested simultaneously.

 ## Validation in hardware